romxz/romxz.github.io/README.md

 http://stackoverflow.com/ - an online forum where one can publicly answer and ask questions.

 https://www.reddit.com/r/learnprogramming/ - another online forum for asking and answering questions.

+https://ngrok.com/download - a website that allows you to put your localhost on the web for public viewing (not sure how safe this is)

 ##Instructions